 (c) Increase the institutionalization and monitoring of aggregated/standardized quality measures at the provider and systems level.

-(d) Increase use of team-based care in clinical and community health systems settings.
+(d) Increase use of team-based care in health system, clinical, and community settings.

 (e) Increase engagement of non-physician team members (e.g., care coordinators, pharmacists, community health workers, patient navigators, peer support specialists, peer wellness specialists) in hypertension, pre-diabetes and diabetes management in health care systems and community settings.
-Effective 7/1/2017

-(3)c.
-Promote Community-Clinical Linkages to Support Patient Self- Management: During the SRCH Institutes, consortium members will participate in structured facilitated discussions and activities that develop and reinforce long- term commitments to community-clinical linkages, quality improvement, data- sharing, collaboration and partnerships between LPHA(s), CCO(s), CSMP Providers and others.
-Consortium members will co- design self- management support strategies for those enrolled in the Oregon Health Plan that:
+(3) Promote Community-Clinical Linkages to Support Patient Self- Management: During the SRCH Institutes, team members will participate in structured facilitated discussions and activities that develop and reinforce long- term commitments to community-clinical linkages, quality improvement, data- sharing, collaboration and partnerships between LPHA(s), CCO(s), community based organizations and others.
+Team members will co- design self- management support strategies for those enrolled in the Oregon Health Plan that:

-(a) Increase access to evidence-based chronic disease self-management programs (CSMPs), especially those delivered in community settings
+(a) Increase access to evidence-based interventions and services, especially those delivered in community settings

-(b) Increase closed-loop referrals and reimbursement for evidence-based chronic disease self- management programs (CSMPs), especially those delivered in community settings.
+(b) Increase closed loop referrals and reimbursement for evidence-based interventions and services, especially those delivered in community settings.

-(c) Increase use of non-physician health workers in community and health care settings in support of self-management.
+(c) Increase use of traditional health workers in community and health care settings in support of self-management.

-(d) Development and Implementation of a Plan to Sustain Relationships for Community Health:
+(4) Development and Implementation of a Plan to Sustain Relationships for Community Health:

-(a) By the conclusion of the facilitated discussions and technical assistance offered during the SRCH Institutes, local consortium members will have co-created a plan and agreements that enhance collaboration, promote community- clinical linkages and advance health system interventions.
+(a) By the conclusion of the facilitated discussions and technical assistance offered during the SRCH Institutes, local team members will have co-created a plan and agreements that enhance collaboration, promote community- clinical linkages and advance health system interventions.

 (b) The plan and agreements will delineate roles and responsibilities; identify staffing and training needs; and ultimately create mechanisms to facilitate better care, better health, and lower cost.
-Each consortium’s plan and agreements shall include specific strategies, actions, organizational/individual responsibilities and a timeline to:
+Each team’s plan and agreements shall include specific strategies, actions, organizational/individual responsibilities and a timeline to:

 (i) Improve the use of quality measures; EHR/HIT, and traditional health workers in team‐based care, and;

-(ii) Increase the use of CSMPs through development or improvement of systems enabling Closed Loop Referrals of appropriate patients and payments or reimbursement to organizations providing CSMPs .
+(ii) Increase the use of evidence-based interventions and services through development or improvement of systems enabling closed- loop referrals of appropriate patients and payments or reimbursement to organizations providing evidence-based interventions and services.

-Procedural and Operational Requirements.
-By accepting and using the Financial Assistance awarded under this Agreement and for this Program Element, LPHA agrees to conduct activities in accordance with the following requirements:

 General Revenue and Expense Reporting.
 LPHA must complete an “Oregon Health Authority Public Health Division Expenditure and Revenue Report” located in Exhibit C of the Agreement.
 These reports must be submitted to OHA each quarter, by the 25th of the month following the end of the fiscal year quarter.

 Reporting Requirements.
 Successful Proposers shall submit to HPCDP copies of products developed through the SRCH Institutes including: 1) official agreements such as Memorandum of Understanding, data sharing agreements, and other legal agreements; 2) protocols for referrals, payment and data sharing; and 3) other documentation demonstrating successful implementation which may include position descriptions, staffing plans, business plans, technology plans, etc. Successful Proposers will also work with OHA to share experiences and promising practices with others.